 “I’d been in the same position for three years, and was ready for a step up.
 I applied for a supervisor position.
 My employer told me that more responsibility would be ‘too much for a woman to handle.’
 I was shocked.
 It made me realize discrimination is still a real problem in some workplaces.”

 The law protects you from discrimination at work.
 An employer must not discriminate against you based on these personal characteristics:

 - your race, colour, ancestry, or place of origin

-- their age
+- your age

-- their marital or family status
+- your marital or family status

-- their political belief or religion
+- your political belief or religion

 - any physical or mental disability